-In the blindness community, we know that one size does not fit all, and this is reflected in the curriculum of our 6-week immersive employment program.
+In the blindness community, we know that one size does not fit all, and this is reflected in the curriculum of our four-week immersive employment program.
 With a combination of short lectures, interactive activities, expert speakers and free-form conversations, each blind or low vision student has an opportunity to explore their interests, aptitudes, and think outside the box about which part of the job market piques their interest.

 In addition to these discussions, students are coached in creating resumes and cover letters, using online job search tools, as well as real-life practice interviewing and disclosing a disability.
 These mock interviews, which involve role-playing with real professionals who take students through an entire hiring process, are a particularly important part of the process.
 “It’s not a skill people are born with,” EI program coordinator Kate Williams reminds her students, each of whom will eventually get to review their own video of the interview exercises.

 “It’s like learning your golf swing,” says Williams, “ — you have a video, you notice this is what you’re doing wrong; you’re not leaning into your left side, following through.
 That’s what it’s like.
 You’re bouncing your leg, twirling your hair, saying ‘like.’”